Testament to Courage

 “Sir, I am a widow and I have given three sons for this war and my youngest lies dead or dying AND I AM GOING.”
 Then, realizing what she’d done, she immediately, moved back, yet stood with her back straight.
 She relaxed her hands, then held them in front of her.
 It appalled her to think she’d lost her temper.

-The general’s eyes opened wide, and he leaned back in his chair a moment.
+The general’s eyes opened wide, and he leaned back in his chair.
 His aide-de-camp moved towards him as if to protect him.
 Eliza thought it strange.
 But all she could think about was Samuel.

 For a few moments, silence reigned in the room.
 Then, the general turned to his aide.
 “Write this lady a pass and instruct all officers and surgeons with whom she comes in contact to give her every assistance within the power of the government to give.
 I’ll sign it.”

 Samuel Clark only knew he was in a small town in northern Georgia.
 As part of Sherman’s march towards Atlanta, the Tenth Michigan Volunteers were in hostile territory.
-They were the victims of scattered skirmishes and pot shots were taken sometimes when the regiment was at rest.
+Scattered skirmishes and pot shots kept them on their toes, even when the regiment rested.

 On one such occasion, Samuel was shot twice, once in the leg and once in the abdomen.
 He’d barely registered the pain from his leg wound when the second shot found him.
 He lost consciousness.

-He awoke in a large room that was being used as a hospital.
+When he regained his senses, he was in a large room being used as a hospital.
 He was surrounded by men in beds, some moaning in pain, others thrashing with fever, and still others sitting or sleeping on their beds.
 He tried to get up, but cried out from the pain in his belly.

 Since he could do nothing, he thought of home.
 In the last letter received from Mother, he’d found out that all his brothers were dead in the war.
 He released a breath and pictured Mother in his mind.
 Her dark curls always seemed to escape her bun.
 Her square face sometimes seemed severe, but when she smiled, her expression seemed to take years off her approximately forty-five years.
 She always wore plain, dark-colored dresses of black, brown, green, or blue.
 A short woman, but not of stout wideness, she was Mother, who held the family together after Pa died almost ten years ago now.